 - Only your system and hardware are evaluated.

 Method 1: Stop all GeForce Tasks in Task Manager

-- Hold down the “shift + Ctrl + Esc” keys at the same time to bring up the Task Manager.
-Select all NVIDIA tasks that are running and click “End Task”.
+- Hold the “shift + Ctrl + Esc” keys simultaneously to bring up the Task Manager.
+Select all NVIDIA tasks that are running and click “End Task.”

-- After performing the above steps, open the GeForce Experience application to confirm if the issue has been fixed.
-If the issue still persists, continue on to the next method.
+- After performing the above steps, Launch the GeForce Experience application to confirm if the issue has been fixed.
+If the problem persists, continue with the following method.

 Method 2: Configure all NVIDIA GeForce Services Correctly